Javascript is not enabled.

 A national panel of experts recommends that women bump up their breast cancer screenings by a decade and start getting regular mammograms at 40, rather than 50, and continue with them every other year through age 74.

-The new draft recommendation from the U.S. Preventive Services Task Force is based on emerging research that shows the switch could save roughly 8,000 lives each year.
-Breast cancer is the second-most-common cancer in women, affecting more than 264,000 each year.
-It’s also one of the deadliest, according to the National Cancer Institute, claiming the lives of more than 43,000 annually.
+The final recommendation issued April 30 from the U.S. Preventive Services Task Force is based on previous research that shows the switch could save roughly 8,000 lives each year.
+Breast cancer is the second-most-common cancer in women, behind skin cancer.
+About 310,720 new cases are expected to be diagnosed in 2024, according to the American Cancer Society, and more than 42,000 women are expected to die from breast cancer this year.

 While most breast cancers are diagnosed in people over age 50, radiologist Toma Omofoye, M.D., says we’re seeing the cancer more often in younger adults, though researchers aren’t clear on why.
 “So, it’s important to make sure that our guidelines match the timelines to find the cancers at their smaller sizes,” when treatment is more likely to be successful, says Omofoye, an associate professor in the Department of Breast Imaging at the University of Texas MD Anderson Cancer Center in Houston.